 The Castles of Burgundy: Fun times lie ahead in this Medieval board game known for its medium weight and strategic depth.

 7 Wonders Duel: If two players want engaging strategy fun on their game night, 7 Wonders Duel is your top pick.
-See who can claim the wonder first!
+See who can claim their wonders first!

 Jaipur: Another dueling game, Jaipur pits two players against each other as ancient traders seeking their fortune and fun.